Delivery options

 The program's accreditation is ongoing and subject to periodic audits from Transport Canada.

-Graduates who are in compliance with the required attendance (95%) and minimum marks of 70% in each course will receive Transport Canada credit of 18 months' work experience towards the 'E' category AME license.
+Graduates who comply with the required attendance (95%) and have minimum marks of 70% in each course will receive Transport Canada credit for 18 months' work experience towards the 'E' category AME license.

 Credential